Learning relaxation time distributions from spectral induced polarization data with a complex-valued variational autoencoder: Methods

 where the expectation term evaluates how likely the measured complex resistivity is under the decoder's conditional distribution.
-This term quantifies the agreement between the model and the observations and incorporates the measurement uncertainties.
-The second term is the Kullback--Leibler divergence ($D_\mathrm{KL}$) between the approximate posterior and the prior, which enforces a smooth latent structure by encouraging the encoder's posterior distribution to remain close to the prior.
+The second term is the Kullback--Leibler divergence ($D_\mathrm{KL}$) between the approximate posterior and a prior distribution, which aims to regularize the latent space.